sahkaman/opintojaksokuvaus-jamk/TTZC0600 Kyberturvallisuus.md

 ## Tavoite eli oppimistulokset / Learning Outcomes

-Opiskelija hallitsee keskeisimmät kyberturvallisuuteen liittyvät osa-alueet: käsitteet, standardit ja vaatimukset.
+Opiskelija hallitsee keskeisimmät kyberturvallisuuteen liittyvät osa-alueet: käsitteet (luottamuksellisuus, eheys ja saatavuus), standardit ja vaatimukset.
 Opiskelija tutustuu teknisiin algoritmitmeihin ohjelmoinnissa, joilla taataan tiedon eheys.
 Opiskelija tuntee yleiset tietoliikenteessä käytetyt turvamekanismit luotettavuuteen ja saatavuuteen liittyen.
-Opiskelija hallitsee turvallisuuden suunnittelun periaatteet ja osaa suunnitella yritykselle sopivat tietoturvakontrollit vaatimusmäärittelyjen pohjalta huomioiden rajoitteet.
+Opiskelija pystyy analysoimaan hyökkäystyökalujen vaikutukset yrityksen liiketoimintaan.
+Opiskelija hallitsee turvallisuuden suunnittelun periaatteet ja osaa suunnitella yritykselle sopivat tietoturvakontrollit.

-The student masters the most essential areas of cyber security: concepts, standards and requirements.
+The student masters the most essential areas of cyber security: concepts (confidentiality, integrity and availability), standards and requirements.
 The student studies technical algorithms in programming, which assures the integrity of data.
 The student knows the most common security mechanisms concerning reliability and availability in telecommunication.
-The student masters the principles regarding security design and is able to design for a company suitable data security controls based on requirement definition taking into account restrictions.
+The student can analyze the effect of attack tools on the business of a company.
+The student masters the principles regarding security design and is able to design suitable data security controls for a company.

 ## Osaamiset